MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

 This topic describes how to set up the Inventory Visibility provider in Microsoft Dynamics 365 Intelligent Order Management.

-The Inventory Visibility add-in (also referred to as the Inventory Visibility service) provides an independent and highly scalable microservice that enables real-time on-hand inventory change postings and visibility tracking across all your data sources and channels.
+The Inventory Visibility add-in (also known as the Inventory Visibility service) provides an independent and highly scalable microservice that enables real-time on-hand inventory change postings and visibility tracking across all your data sources and channels.

 For more information about the Inventory Visibility service, see [Inventory Visibility Add In](/dynamics365/supply-chain/inventory/inventory-visibility).